-As a socially responsible Company, KPSCB endeavour to procure from identifiable sources for its plywood and as well as other trading materials.
-The table below depicts the engagement issues related to our environmental concerns.
+As a socially responsible Company, KPSCB endeavours to procure from identifiable sources for our plywood and as well as other trading materials.

 Business Partners/Suppliers Engagement

 We source from credible suppliers who have undergone the necessary certifications to ensure our timbers are source from sustainable forest management and timber procurement.
 We believe initiatives are also necessary to respond to risk elements that include the laws in each country and the various regulations related to illegal logging.